joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 VxDs and OS/90 use a practically identical method of hooking 16-bit INT calls.

-VxDs allow hooking exception vectors but OS/90 does not.
+VxDs allow hooking exception vectors but OS/90 does not, though it lets programs set local exception vectors.

 OS/90 supports plug-and-play while VxD requires extra software for PnP.

 VxD has a concept of a system virtual machine and interrupts can be owned by a virtual machine.
 OS/90 has fake interrupts for processes that need them which can be scheduled by an actual IRQ.

-The VMM of Win386 and KERNL386.EXE of OS/90 can both be described as non-reentrant.
+The VMM of Win386 and the KERNL386.EXE of OS/90 can both be described as non-reentrant.

 VMM appears to have a more complex scheduler and synchronization architecture.

 VxDs have a real mode initialization segment.
 OS/90 does not have this.

-VMM supports monotasking a single process while OS/90 only allows a process to be blocked or running.
+VMM supports monotasking a single process while OS/90 only allows a process to be blocked, running, or terminated.

 VMM allows critical sections to service interrupts if specifically requested.
-OS/90 does not because it will never schedule other software within kernel mode anyway.
+OS/90 does not because it will never schedule other software within kernel mode.

 # General Notes